How to Tenderize Thin Chicken Breasts: Simple Tips for Juicy, Flavorful Results

 2. Marinate Appropriately: Use a marinade containing acids, oils, and seasonings for 15-30 minutes to enhance tenderness and flavor.

-3. Brine the Chicken: A simple saltwater brine hydrates the chicken and enhances juiciness.
+3. Brine the Chicken: Soaking the chicken in a basic saltwater brine helps retain moisture and boosts juiciness.

 4. Cook Gently: Use medium heat and avoid overcooking.
 Monitor the internal temperature, ensuring it reaches 165°F (74°C).